 Who Are We?

 Julia is a warm and inspiring workshop leader who enjoys sharing her love of vocal harmony and getting everybody singing.
 She set up her first choir, the Royal Park Groove, in 2010 whilst completing her BA in music at Leeds College of Music.
 Since then choirs have become her main work focus.
-She currently leads Bring Your Own Baby Choir which she founded in 2013, Wax Lyrical, Family and Friends Choir and co-ordinates the Primary School part of our intergenerational choir Handfuls of Harmony.
+She currently leads Bring Your Own Baby Choir which she founded in 2013, Wax Lyrical and co-ordinates the Primary School part of our inter-generational choir Handfuls of Harmony.

 Julia also does outreach work for Live Music Now, an organisation that supports young professional musicians to take their music into places where people are otherwise excluded from the joy of experiencing live music, for example care homes and hospital wards.